Titan-C/pydmft/docs/twosite.rst

 where :math:`k'=2\mu - \epsilon_c - \epsilon_d + b` and
 :math:`k=\mu^2 -2\mu(\epsilon_c + \epsilon_d) + \epsilon_c\epsilon_d -a`.
 Since
-it becomes to complicated to find a link in these low frequency exspansions, one performs the high-frequency expansion of the coherent Green functios to obtains
+it becomes to complicated to find a link in these low frequency expansions, one performs the high-frequency expansion of the coherent Green functions to obtains

 .. math::
     G^{coh}(\omega) =& \frac{z}{\omega} + \frac{z^2(\epsilon_d - \mu +a)}{\omega^2}